 - I see that currently a full membership is $125?
 Why do I pay extra to curl in the league?

 The club must pay for equipment and other operating costs by passing on a club membership fee to you.
 In addition, the Greenville Recreation Pavilion charges the club for ice time on an hour to hour basis.
 So, in order to actually Curl, additional fees must be paid to the Rec.
-The cost to us for ice time is $200.00 per hour, our goal is to just break even in charging for each session.
+The cost to us for ice time has jumped from $200.00 per hour to just over $350.00 per hour since the club started, our goal is to just break even in charging for each session.

 - How do I join the club?